-If you're operating a waste carrier business you'll need a licence from the Environment Agency.
+If you're operating a waste carrier business, you must have a licence from the Environment Agency.

-A breach of the duty of care could lead to a penalty of up to £5000 if convicted in the Magistrates court or an unlimited fine if convicted in the Crown Court.
+If you breach this duty of care, you could receive a penalty fine of up to £5000 if convicted in the Magistrates court.
+The fine is unlimited if you're convicted in the Crown Court.

 If you want more information please email firstname.lastname@example.org.